schrockwell/pcw/SPECIFICATION.md

 Responds to a RTT measurement.

-## Missed (0x07)
+## Missing (0x07)

 Sent by: server only

-Indicates that a packet was never received.
+Indicates that a packet was not received.

 The server MUST send this packet if it detects a missing client packet based on the sequence number.
-The threshold of time after which a packet is considered "missed" is left up to the server implementation.
+The threshold after which a packet is considered "missing" is left up to the server implementation.

-The client SHOULD re-send the missed packet.
+The client MAY re-send the missing packet.
+The server MAY ignore the missing packet if the retransmission arrives too late.

 ## Dropped (0x08)